danielharrell/does_music_move/does_music_move.md

 known or unknown; anything captured in the word "Being".
-For it is beings, finally, that we take ourselves to be surrounded by, and our own being that provides the place from which to encounter them.
+For it is beings, finally, that we take ourselves to be surrounded by, and our own being that provides the place from which to face them.
 This is why, despite our sometimes talking as if there were more than one world, and even more than one world we might inhabit, we can also